lukebertram/jsdj/README.md

 ### ToneJS Notes

 #### Transport

 This is the central time-keeper in Tone.js.
 This is how notes can be played back with a higher amount of precision than something like setTimeout() would allow for.
 The trigger of every note attack, release, etc is passed as a callback to the Transport along with a `time` argument that tells the Transport when to trigger it.

 #### Time

->All methods which take time as an argument accept a String or Number.
-Time encoded as a Number is assumbed to be seconds and returned.
+> All methods which take time as an argument accept a String or Number.
+Time encoded as a number is assumed to be seconds and returned.
 Time encoded as a String can take various forms in order to synchronize it to the Tone.Transport.

 Relevant Examples of Time Format:

 **Notation**
 Describes time in BPM and time signature relative values.

 * `"4n"` = quarter note
 * `"8t"` = eighth note triplet
 * `"2m"` = two measures
 * `"8n."` = dotted-eighth note

 **Transport Time** Tempo and time signature relative time in the form **BARS:QUARTERS:SIXTEENTHS**.

 * `"32:0:0"` = start of the 32nd measure
 * `"4:3:2"` = 4 bars + 3 quarter notes + 2 sixteenth notes.
 * `"1:2"` = 1 bar + 2 quarter notes (sixteenth notes can be omitted)

 **Quantization**(for potential live input features?)
 Using the `@` symbol, a Time can be quantized relative to the Transport's grid.

 * `"@1m"` = If the transport is started, this will return the time of the next measure

 #### Instruments